Modified on: 27/04/2022

 Feminised seeds are very different from other regular cannabis seeds, which have 50% chance of of giving birth to a female plant.
-However, for feminised seeds, this percentage increases to 99%!
+However, for feminized seeds BSF, this percentage increases to 99%!

 The female cannabis plant produces the THC-rich inflorescences and is the most widely used plant for growing medicinal marijuana, for example.
 On the other hand, male cannabis plants have different uses, particularly in the textile sector.